Kanban — a complete beginner’s guide.

 Some teams track specific key performance indicators related to their work items, so they may list several fields on each card — such as the person requesting the task, the task’s due date, and the task’s assignee.
 Cards may also contain a brief description of the work, links or attachments to supporting documentation, or comments sections to facilitate collaboration.

 Kanban offers several advantages for teams of all sizes and in all industries.
-It started in manufacturing and is a favorite for software developers today, but Kanban offers clear, distinct benefits for small sales teams, enterprise HR departments, marketers, and everyone in between.
+Though it started in manufacturing and is a favorite for software developers today, Kanban offers clear, distinct benefits for small sales teams, enterprise HR departments, marketers, and everyone in between.

 Cycle time is the total elapsed time from when a team member starts a task to when the task is completed.
 Average cycle time is often a key metric for Kanban teams because it helps determine how efficiently they are working.

-Analyzing cycle times can enable project managers to identify bottlenecks and figure out who can jump in to resolve them.
+Analyzing cycle times helps project managers identify bottlenecks and figure out who can jump in to resolve them.
 Within the Kanban framework, team members are expected to help each other complete work.
 And because Kanban boards make it easy to see who is doing what work, project managers can easily find out who has shared skillsets and can contribute if work gets behind schedule.

 New cards aren’t added to the Kanban backlog unless they are in line with a company’s core strategy.
 Once a card is in the backlog, it’s prioritized in order of importance.
 This ensures the highest priority cards are pulled into the board next — meaning that teams are only working on the most mission-critical tasks.